george-studenko/100_Days_of_ML_Code/content/Jupyter-server.md

-## Configur a Jupyter Notebook Server
+## Configure a Jupyter Notebook Server
 ### Configure the server
 1. On the server you first create the config with:
 ```jupyter notebook --generate-config```